snipe/snipe-it/README.md

 ## Snipe-IT - Asset Management For the Rest of Us

 This is a FOSS project for asset management in IT Operations.
-Knowing who has which laptop, when it was purchased in order to depreciate it correctly, etc.
+Knowing who has which laptop, when it was purchased in order to depreciate it correctly, handling software licenses, etc.

 It is built on [Laravel 4](http://laravel.com) and uses the [Sentry 2](https://github.com/cartalyst/sentry) package.
-I chose Laravel because it's no better or worse than any other PHP framework out there, and not really for any other reason.

 Many thanks to the [Laravel 4 starter site](https://github.com/brunogaspar/laravel4-starter-kit) for a quick start.

 This isn't actually ready for anyone to use yet, as I'm still working out some of the basic functionality.
-But stay tuned.
+Feel free to check out the [Snipe IT Trello board here](https://trello.com/b/WwZm4pwv/snipe-it) to check on progress.

 -----